Skip to main content

 • “The pounding soundtrack underscores large-scale battles, while quieter ambient moments build anticipation before the next wave of enemies emerges.”

-• “Obviously the music was just awesome and the locations really elevated this game; there is so much visual and gameplay variety, including underwater segments and arcade-like shooting sections.”
+• “Obviously the music was just awesome and the locations really elevated this game; there is so much visual and gameplay variety, including underwater sections and arcade-like shooting segments.”

-• “The music is great and, despite the graphics feeling very old, they still hold up well, enhancing the jungle environment and gameplay.”
+• “The music is great and, although the graphics are very old, they still feel good, complementing the gameplay of running around a jungle and shooting endless dinosaurs.”

-• “I had to deal with really bad audio: title screen audio crackling, MIDI soundtrack, music progression not smooth, background sounds being too loud in some cases.”
+• “I played the Sourcenext port with the Rebirth patch and had to deal with really bad audio: title screen audio crackling, MIDI soundtrack, music progression not smooth, and background sounds being too loud in some cases.”

 • replayability